RaphaelHartmann/WienR/README.md

 If neither `precision` nor `K` is used, then a default precision of 1e-12 is used to calculate the number of components that guarantee the precision.
 If `precision` is used but not `K` the same happens but with the provided precision value.
 If both are provided the number of components that guarantees the precision is calculated and used, except if `K` is larger.
 If only `K` is provided then this is used as fixed number of components.

+Note: With the use of `sv`, `sw`, and/or `st0` numerical integration is needed.
+This is done using the *C* library `cubature` by Steven G. Johnson (https://github.com/stevengj/cubature).
+This numerical integration allows for specifying the absolute (and relative) error.
+In the package we use the absolute error.
+Nevertheless, using numerical integration always takes some time, especially with a low absolute error.
+Therefore, the calculations of the PDF, CDF as well as their derivatives takes longer when using the additional parameters `sv`, `sw`, and/or `st0`.

 # Examples
 ```
 t <- .75